Madhur123809/Experiment-06-new/README.md

 Q3: Find the Greatest Among Three Numbers

-Start
+1.Start

-Accept three numbers a, b, c as input.
+2,.Accept three numbers a, b, c as input.

-If a > b AND a > c, print "a is greater."
+3.If a > b AND a > c, print "a is greater."

-Else if b > a AND b > c, print "b is greater."
+4.Else if b > a AND b > c, print "b is greater."

-Else, print "c is greater."
+5.Else, print "c is greater."

-Stop
+6.Stop